hotosm/oam-design-system/README.md

 ```
 npm install https://github.com/hotosm/oam-design-system#v0.1.1-alpha
 ```
+For the most recent version omit the tag.

 **Note:**
 This design system makes some assumptions which are described below for each of the elements.